msdale/work-day-scheduler/README.md

        and...
   Value is <some integer from 0 - 23...represents hours of the day>.
 - Setting testHour will allow you to test the background color assignmets (past=grey, present=red, future=green) for whatever daily hour you choose.
-- NOTE: A value less than 9 for testHour will show up on the Work Day Scheduler as all green events (future).
-      And a value more than 17 will show up on the Work Day Scheduler as all grey events (past).
+- NOTE: The Work Day Scheduler website provided has been set up with the "testHour" and "events" local storage in place for 2PM...to mimic the image provided.
+Remove the Keys in local storage to test actual time conditions.